11 Evaluating forecasts

 theme_bw()

 “Climatology” is the historical distribution of observations for the forecast days.
 In a seasonal system, we often represent this using the mean and standard deviation of historical data from the same day-of-year in the past.
 Less seasonal systems may represent it as the historical mean and standard deviation.
-I used climatology in quotes because the meteorological definition of climatology is 30 years but most ecological systems don’t have 30-years of observations.
+I used climatology in quotes because the meteorological definition of climatology is 30 years, but most ecological systems don’t have 30 years of observations.
 We use the term “day-of-year mean” instead of climatology when forecasting systems with limited historical data.
-Climatology forecasts the capacity of the long-term behavior of the system to capture seasonal patterns.
+Climatology forecasts the system’s long-term behavior and its capacity to capture seasonal patterns.

 geom_ribbon(aes(ymin = quantile10, ymax = quantile90), color = "lightblue", fill = "lightblue", alpha = 0.7) +